 The homeowners have a large family that is growing in leaps and bounds with grandchildren.
 They have visited the island by boat for years but when some land near the marina became available, they decided to purchase and build.
 The vacation home sleeps 6 comfortably and makes a great place for their family to get together.

-The builder and interior designer have worked together on several extensive renovations for the owners.
-There were two main tasks, one to use as many local trades and materials as possible and two to use finishes that were very durable and low maintenance.
-They owners also envisioned the cottage to have a nautical theme.
+SMC Interior Design has worked with the builder on several extensive renovations for the owners.
+With this project there were two main tasks, one to use as many local trades and materials as possible and two to use finishes that were very durable and low maintenance.
+The owners also envisioned the cottage to have a nautical theme.

 The exterior cabinets by Brown & Jordan are stainless steel and repeat the beaded panel style.
 Hardware was purchased through a Marine supplier and are stainless steel yacht cleats.
 The cabin is close to the water and finishes for all hardware and lighting were selected to withstand pitting caused by the extra salty air.

 The late architect, Kat Sullivan, did a stunning job with the plan and the use of beams and skylights.
 The overall feel is relaxed and truly imparts a closeness with nature.